OrchardCMS/OrchardCore.Commerce/docs/features/exactly-payment.md

 ### Cards

-There are available test cards that can be found in [Exactly's documentation](https://exactly.com/docs/api#tag/Transactions/operation/createTransaction).
+There are available test cards for the sandbox environment that can be found in [Exactly's documentation](https://exactly.com/docs/api#tag/Transactions/operation/createTransaction).
 Some of these test card numbers are commonly used by other payment providers as well.

 | Brand      | Number              | CVC          | Date            | Result                                           |
 |------------|---------------------|--------------|-----------------|--------------------------------------------------|